 Knowledge Level: Beginner

 Commuting to and from work on your bike is an incredibly time efficient way to get your weekly miles in and, for many riders, is the only realistic option for fitting training around job and family commitments.
-Knowing what and when to eat to maximise your commuting fitness gains is key so follow this advice from Nigel Mitchell, Great Britain Cycling Team and Team Sky nutritionist.
+Knowing what and when to eat to maximise your commuting fitness gains is key so follow this advice the Great Britain Cycling Team nutritionists.

 Breakfast and ride in